liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-cloud-hybrid-searchroadmap.md

 On the application server that hosts the SharePoint Server Central Administration website, follow these steps:

 1. Make sure you're using the same user account as when you installed SharePoint Server.
-This account is granted the appropriate permissions to run Window Powershell cmdlets.
+This account is granted the appropriate permissions to run Window PowerShell cmdlets.

 2. Start the Windows PowerShell console with administrator privileges: Select **Start**, enter **PowerShell**, and then right-click **Windows PowerShell**, and select **Run as administrator.**